AlexBaranosky/My-Intellij-Live-Templates/README.md

 These are the Intellij Live Templates I like to use to make developing in Java, Scala and Clojure more fluid.
 Why spend your time/effort typing, when you could use it thinking about the problem at hand?

-I've kept all my live templates to 2 unique chars, to be clear 'tst' has two unique chars =)
+I've kept all my live templates to 2-3 chars for consciseness.

 How to Use Them
 ===============